-The manner of performing the movements given in the following illustrations is explained by and practised under the Gyannata at Ben Rhydding.
-The three separate numbers at the bottom of each Illustration mark how often each movement in performed by the beginner; after a fortingist, performance, and after a lapse of six weeks.
+THE manner of performing the movements given in the following Illustrations is explained by and practised under the Gymnast at Ben Rhydding.
+The three separate numbers at the bottom of each Illustration mark how often each movement is performed by the beginner, after a fortingith's performance, and after a lapse of six weeks.
 This standard is calculated for a male adult.
-For those over sixty, for very coxpulent persons, for females, and for children, half of the amount will be sufficient.
+For those over sixty, for very corpulent persons, for females, and for children, half of the amount will be sufficient.

-ROTATORY HEAD MOVEMENT-10, 20, 30 times.
+1. ROTATORY HEAD MOVEMENT-10, 20, 30 times.

 CIRCULAR ARM MOVEMENTS-8, 12, 20 times.

-3. UNROUAL BREATHING-6, 8, 10 times, but repeated four or five times daily.
+UNEQUAL BREATHING-6, 8, 10 times, but repeated four or five times daily.

-4. Extension of the Arms by Force-10, 16, 20 times.
+4. EXTENSION OF THE ARMS BY FORCE-10, 16, 20 times.

-EXTENSION OF THE ARMS BY PORCE-10, 10, 20 times.
-Two Sorts of Extension and Flexion Movements of the Arms-10, 20, 30 times.
+5, 6.
+Two Sorts of Extension and Flexion Movements of the Arms- 10, 20, 30 times. . . .
+8.

-7. Bending of the Bodt Forward and Backward - 10, 20, 30 times each way,
+7. Bending of the Bodt Forward and Backward-10, 20, 30 times each way.